 - 1. A harvesting plan

 - Name of vessel

 - Flag member of vessel

 - Description of area to be fished (location and depth)

 - Fishing dates

 - Anticipated effort

 - Target species

 - Bottom fishing gear-type used

 - Area and effort restrictions to ensure that fisheries occur on a gradual basis in a limited geographical area.

-- 2. A mitigation plan
+2. A mitigation plan

-- Measures to prevent SAIs to VMEs that may be encountered during the fishery

-- 3. A catch monitoring plan

-- Recording/reporting of all species brought onboard to the lowest possible taxonomic level

-- 100% satellite monitoring

-- 100% observer coverage

-4. A data collection plan